kpedro88/pyfeyn/docs/source/feynml/index.rst

 Elements
 ~~~~~~~~~~
-A Feynman diagram is constructed of these the minimal building blocks of a diagram:
+A Feynman diagram is constructed of these the minimal building blocks of a diagram.

 .. toctree::
    :glob:
-   :maxdepth: 3
+   :maxdepth: 2

-   leg.rst
-   vertex.rst
-   propagator.rst
-   label.rst
+   elements/leg.rst
+   elements/vertex.rst
+   elements/propagator.rst
+   elements/label.rst

+These are contained in :ref:`diagram` which in turn is contained in :ref:`feynml`.

 .. _attributes: